azzamallow/jquery-selectable-grid/README.md

 jQuery plugin to create a grid layout which has selectable elements.

+## Support

+This plugin has only been tested in Google Chrome at this point.

 ## usage

 1. Include both the javacsript and css file into your project